antononcube/RakuForPrediction-blog/Articles/Graphs-in-Raku-2024.md

 # 499
 ```

-Get the "pyramid" from the recursively obtained vertexes:
+Get the "pyramid" from the filtered vertexes:

 ```raku
 my $c-tree = $g.subgraph(@focus-vertexes);